 He said: “We have Track and Trace at the door, with a signing-in sheet.
 We have hand sanitisers at certain points in the showroom.
 We will have appointment-only visits with two-and-a-half hours allocated, allowing 30 mins for cleaning the showroom down.”

-Dianne Berry, owner of Dianne Berry Kitchens in Manchester sees some benefits in making her showroom appointment only but has some concerns over customers who refuse to wear masks.
+Diane Berry, owner of Diane Berry Kitchens in Manchester, sees some benefits in making her showroom appointment-only but has some concerns over customers who refuse to wear masks.

 “The thing I seem to find a challenge s getting clients to wear masks in their own home, they all want to say “I have had the jab, or I get regularly tested or the masks are useless and don’t work anyway.”
 It is really quite strange working out how strict to be as you don’t want to alienate or question a client.”

 For Kate Holderness, owner of Urban Kitchens in Preston, her main concern is the safety of her staff and clients.
 She said: “We will still adhere to the rules and precautions we implemented last year.
 Keeping the showroom clean and user-friendly with 2m rules and masks, visors, etc. My staff’s safety and the safety of our clients is still paramount.”

 Alan Margetts, managing director of The Kitchen Store in Hove, will have a strict procedure for customers coming into the showroom.
 He explained: “The same as in 2020, customers must wait in an area to be greeted, they must sanitise their hands and, probably until the summer, will be asked to put on a pair of disposable gloves.